twoism/postly/README.markdown

-postly (gem name is already taken. will change it later.)
+postly
 ---------
 API wrapper for the [posterous.com](http://posterous.com/api "Postly API") API.

 ###Install & Setup

-posterous is hosted on [gemcutter.org](http://gemcutter.org)
+postly is hosted on [gemcutter.org](http://gemcutter.org).
+The source is available at http://github.com/twoism/postly.

-    $ gem install posterous
+    $ gem install postly

-Add `config/posterous.yml` to your project.
+Add `config/posterous.yml` to your project or create `.posterous` in your home directory.

     username: email
     password: pass